jadecobra/python_tdd_exercises/source/index.rst

 *********************************************************************************

 * If you are interested in Python, this book is for you
 * If you just started your journey, CONGRATULATIONS!
-You picked Python from the many available `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_, Celebrate it, this book is for you
+You picked Python from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ out there, Celebrate it, this book is for you
 * If you are new to `Test Driven Development`_ in Python, this book is for you
 * If you already use Python but do not know any of the :ref:`Exceptions<Exceptions>` below, this book is for you